ekpgh/azure-docs/articles/hpc-cache/customer-keys.md

    * Is the cache in the same region as the key vault?
    * Is there network connectivity between the Azure portal and the key vault?

 1. After selecting a vault, select the individual key from the available options.
+The key must be a 2048-bit RSA key.

 1. Specify the version for the selected key.
 Learn more about versioning in the [Azure Key Vault documentation](../key-vault/about-keys-secrets-and-certificates.md#objects-identifiers-and-versioning).

 Continue with the rest of the specifications and create the cache as described in [Create an Azure HPC Cache](hpc-cache-create.md).

-## 3. Turn on Azure Key Vault encryption from the cache
+## 3. Authorize Azure Key Vault encryption from the cache
 <!-- header is linked from create article, update if changed -->

 After a few minutes, the new Azure HPC Cache appears in your Azure Portal.
 Go to the **Overview** page to authorize it to access your Azure Key Vault and enable customer-managed key encryption.